boltops-tools/terraspace-docs/_docs/state/approaches.md

 Stack | Description
 --- | ---
-Core | Foundational layer with resources like vpc.
+Network | Foundational layer with resources like vpc.
 DB | Stateful database components.
 It may make sense to keep this as a separate stack or group them with the app/service stacks.
 Compute | General compute capacity like EKS or GKE.
 Or if using traditional VMs, maybe ELBs, AutoScaling, Instance groups, etc.
 App/Service | Could be the resources to deploy the app/services like kubernetes resource definitions.
 Some may also prefer to include the ELB, AutoScaling, Instance groups here instead.